romankuchin/ica0002-2022/03-web-app/README.md

 If you feel that examples mentioned above are not enough -- Nginx uWSGI module configuration reference can be found [here](https://nginx.org/en/docs/http/ngx_http_uwsgi_module.html#uwsgi_pass).

+You can delete the task that updates the index page added in the lab 2, and the index file itself from your repository.
+We won't need that task anymore.

 `Web server` play should already contain the `nginx` role from the previous lab; if it doesn't -- add the role after the `uwsgi`.